-- 6 For a standby CMC, when the update is complete the Update State field displays Done.
+- · The Update State field displays the firmware update status. - (i) NOTE: The update may take several minutes for CMC. - 6.
+For a standby CMC, when the update is complete the Update State field displays Done.
 For an active CMC, during the final phases of the firmware update process, the browser session and connection with CMC is lost temporarily as the active CMC is taken offline.
 You must log in again after a few minutes, when the active CMC has rebooted.
-After CMC resets, the new firmware is displayed on the Firmware Update page. - (i) NOTE: After the firmware update, clear the Web browser cache.
+After CMC resets, the new firmware is displayed on the Firmware Update page. - NOTE: After the firmware update, clear the Web browser cache.
 For instructions on how to clear the browser cache, see your Web browser's online help.